 Lupines thrive in a chilly environment that is damp, sandy, and well-drained in the soil.
 They can thrive in heavy soils, but the ground must be broken enough to accommodate their lengthy taproots.

 About 200 different species of lupine are found in the wild, most of which are indigenous to North America.
-These often feature blooms in shades of blue, white, or yellow.
+These often feature shades plant of blue, white, or yellow.

 Aphids may infest the plant from time to time.